K-Yama2010/world-market-clock/README.md

 <br>
 <br>
 <br>
- Local time is displayed at the top of the clock face, and rates of 4 major currencies (3 currency pairs) are displayed in real time at the bottom.
+Local time is displayed at the right of the clock face, and rates of 4 major currencies (3 currency pairs) are displayed in real time.

  The LED on the side changes color according to market fluctuations (green → orange → red).
 Even if you don't pay attention to the rate numbers all the time, it is possible to grasp the mood of the market.